gustycooper/gustycooper.github.io/labs/labs_lab06_00.md

 In this lab, we return to looping patterns, but this time we use them on arrays and array lists.
 For examples, we implement a ```MyIntegers class``` with an array that has to be extended when it becomes full and we update our ```Person``` class so that friends is an array list of ```Person```.

+## Programming Contest

+To receive maximum points on this lab, submit a solution to [Programming Contest](/gustycooper.github.io/programmingContest) Problem E - Shopping Spree.

 ## Netbeans Installation

 We use Netbeans to complete this lab.
 See [Java Downloads](/gustycooper.github.io/mydoc_0_downloads) for instuctions on installing Netbeans.
 Installing Netbeans provides you with 10 lab points.